 Here is a brief summary of some key points that could help to minimize damage caused by discoloration and decay in living trees.
-Details on these points can be obtained from the author.

-- Learn how discoloration and decay develop after a tree is wounded.
-Know that there are successions of microorganisms and compartmentalization of defects. - 2.
-When thinning, favor trees with wellhealed branch stubs.
-Remove cankered trees. - Prevent wounds; use every possible means to minimize logging injuries.
-Impress on logging crews the damage that can result from wounds. - 4.
-Learn to recognize the early signs of internal defects: sapsucker wounds, sugar maple borer wounds, branch cankers, etc. - Shakes-ring and ray-are associated with wounds, but not all wounds form shakes. - Shakes in hemlock are commonly associated with sapsucker wounds. - 7.
-Seams-especially basal seams start from wounds, often old basal fire wounds.
+- 1. When thinning, favor trees with wellhealed branch stubs.
+Remove cankered trees. - 2.
+Prevent wounds; use every possible means to minimize logging injuries.
+Impress on logging crews the damage that can result from wounds. - 3.
+Learn to recognize the early signs of internal defects: sapsucker wounds, sugar maple borer wounds, branch cankers, etc. - 4.
+Shakes ring and ray are associated with wounds, but not all wounds form shakes. - 5.
+Shakes in hemlock are commonly associated with sapsucker wounds.

-- 8. Know that healthy maple and birch trees have no colored heartwood cores.
-Trees with many poorly healed branch stubs will have large central - cores of discolored wood. - Mineral streaks and stains start from small wounds, usually sugar maple borer wounds and sapsucker wounds. - 10.
-Cambium miner defects can be seen on the cut ends of the logs or on the freshly cut stump. - Pink wood in birch-Stage I-is different in many ways from "redheart" -Stage II.
-Redheart has a foul odor. - 12.
-Wetwood may not be darker in color than healthy wood; wetwood is associated with wounds. - Wood in Stage I will dry to a color slightly different from that of unaffected wood. - 14.
-White, hard wound faces are usually associated with less decay than dark, soft wound faces. - 15.
-Defects associated with stem stubs are the diameter of the stubs, and they go downward. - 16.
-Cut the suppressed sprouts out; let the dominant ones with the wellhealed branch stubs remain. - 17.
-Minute insect holes in lenticels of paper birch indicate internal columns of discolored wood.

-- Discolored heartwood can form in oaks, pine, walnut, cherry, and other species that have a heartwood. - Prune dead and dying branches as well as low live branches from trees selected for pruning. - 20.
+- 6. Seams especially basal seams start from wounds, often old basal fire wounds. - 7.
+Know that healthy maple and birch trees have no colored heartwood cores.
+Trees with many poorly healed branch stubs will have large central cores of discolored wood. - 8.
+Mineral streaks and stains start from small wounds, usually sugar maple borer wounds and sapsucker wounds. - 9.
+Cambium miner defects can be seen on the cut ends of the logs or on the freshly cut stump. - Pink wood in birch Stage I is different in many ways from "redheart" - Stage II.
+Redheart has a foul odor. - 11.
+Wetwood may not be darker in color than healthy wood; wetwood is associated with wounds. - 12.
+Wood in Stage I will dry to a color slightly different from that of un-affected wood. - 13.
+White, hard wound faces are usually associated with less decay than dark, soft wound faces. - 14.
+Defects associated with stem stubs are the diameter of the stubs, and they go downward. - 15.
+Cut the suppressed sprouts out; let the dominant ones with the wellhealed branch stubs remain. - 16.
+Minute insect holes in lenticels of paper birch indicate internal columns of discolored wood. - 17.
+Discolored heartwood can form in oaks, pine, walnut, cherry, and other species that have a heartwood. - 18.
+Prune dead and dying branches as well as low live branches from trees selected for pruning. - 19.
 With the Shigometer it is possible to know with certainty the internal condition of the tree.